MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0244.md

 }
 ```

-Note: AA0244 warns on EventSubscribers and even if the subscribers dont't have control over the names of the parameters they have control over the global variables living in the Codeunit.
+> [!NOTE]

-[//]: # (IMPORTANT: END>DO_NOT_EDIT)
+> Rule AA0244 warns on EventSubscribers and even if the subscribers don't have control over the names of the parameters, they have control over the global variables living in the Codeunit.

 ## See Also
 [CodeCop Analyzer](codecop.md)
 [Getting Started with AL](../devenv-get-started.md)